PhD Student Profiles by Specialization

 Tekoa N. Robinson, doctoral student

 Tekoa's focus is on the work of Søren Kierkegaard, especially in connection with Eucharistic theology/liturgy and its implications for interpersonal communication, pedagogy, and political reconciliation.
-Further areas of interest include constructive theology, modern theology, continental philosophy, nineteenth-century theology, and the “spiritual but not religious” movement.
+Further areas of interest include constructive theology, modern theology, continental philosophy, nineteenth-century theology, and the “spiritual but not religious” phenomenon.

 Tekoa has been an active member of the American Academy of Religion since 2015 and has served on the Graduate Student Committee for three years, and as Graduate Student Director of the Mid-Atlantic Region of the AAR.
 She has also been a contributing member of the Kierkegaard, Religion, and Culture Unit of the AAR since 2015 and the Søren Kierkegaard Society since 2016.
 She is also a member of the Mercersburg Theological Society and has served on the board since 2016.
 Her conference presentations and workshops include: “Bridging the Socio-Political Chasm of Communication: The Existential Implications of the Theological Work of John Williamson Nevin and Søren Kierkegaard” (2021); “Formed for Life: Revising the Liturgy for Political Reconciliation” (2021); “Humanizing the Ph.D.
 Process: Loving to Learn and Learning to Love” (2019); “Eucharistic Communication and Breaking the Body Politic” (2017); “Love Beyond the Borders: Kierkegaard, Derrida, and the Eucharistic Life” (2016).
 Her recent peer-reviewed publications include: “Kierkegaard’s Authorship as Eucharistic Liturgy,” in Kierkegaard Studies Yearbook, vol. 24, eds.
 Heiko Schulz, et. al. (Berlin: Walter de Gruyter, 2019), 285-314; and “Bridging the Socio-Political Chasm of Communication: The Existential Implications of the Theological Work of John Williamson Nevin and Søren Kierkegaard,” in The New Mercersburg Review (June, 2022).